Cherreads

 "Yay me."

-"I would love to see what your face looks like smacked against that wall," Emily replied.
+"I would love to see what your face looks like smacked against that wall."

-Emily sighed as Amos vanished into the sea of people.
-His words echoed in her mind as she rubbed the white mask stuck to the right side of her face.
-She then turned around and smiled at Ashley as her eyes glanced towards the star-speckled hoodie hanging behind her.
+Emily sighed as Amos walked away, vanishing into the sea of people.
+His words echoed in her mind, and she instinctively rubbed her mask.
+She then turned around, eyes drifting towards the star-speckled hoodie hanging behind Ashley.

 "How is Emily's outfit coming along?"
-Elijah asked as he lit a cigarette.
+Elijah asked, lighting another cigarette.

 Ashley clapped her hands and smiled.
 "It is done and even, and I even made you a new jacket, even though you said you didn't want one. "